benichu/jquery.one-hot-minute/README.md

       <img src="http://i.imgur.com/sVa20.jpg" alt="One Hot Minute - RHCP" style="width:300px;">
     </td>
     <td>
-      `oneHotMinute` is a jQuery Plugin written in CoffeeScript to help you with some tedious tasks involving `minutes` handling, such as converting minutes into hours or hour strings (1:30) and floats (1.5) into integer minutes.
+      `oneHotMinute` is a jQuery Plugin written in CoffeeScript to help you with tedious tasks involving `minutes` handling, such as converting minutes integers into hours (HH:MM) or hour strings (1:30) and floats (1.5) into integer minutes.
       You can pass many options explained at the bottom of this [README](#options), the best way to understand what this plugin does is to check the example in the [documentation](#documentation).
     </td>